jkuusto/presenter/README.md

 - detail.html | second form

 **description of flaw 2**<br>
-A threat actor can exploit unsanitized SQL handling to inject SQL statements in a user form.
-This vulnerability allows an attacker to execute arbitrary SQL commands by manipulating input data.
+A threat actor can exploit unsanitized SQL handling to inject SQL statements via user forms.
+In other words, this vulnerability allows the attacker to execute arbitrary SQL commands by manipulating input data.

-Example: The threat actor uses the choice creator form to make a new choice while setting a desired vote tally.
-This injection payload would create a choice "A thousand votes" and set the vote tally to 1000:
+Example: The threat actor uses the choice creator form to make a new choice while setting an arbitrary vote tally.
+This injection payload would create a choice "A thousand votes" and set its vote tally to 1000:
 ```
 A thousand votes', 1000); --
 ```
 **how to fix it**
 1. Use Django Forms for input Handling:
-- In detail.html, instead of the default html form, use ```{{ form.as_p }}``` to make use of Django's form rendering providing built-in protection against SQL injection.
+- In detail.html, instead of the default html form, use ```{{ form.as_p }}``` to make use of Django's form rendering which provides built-in protection against SQL injection.
 2. Use Django's ORM for Database Operations:
 - Modify the post method in views.py to use Django's ORM (Object-Relational Mapping), which automatically escapes input data to prevent SQL injection:
 ```